 The Elkwater Ski and Snowboard Club run season long programs for those wishing to learn more and try the competitive side of freestyle skiing and boarding.
 Details: Elkwater SkiBoard Race Club

 Our day lodge is ready to serve you.
-We proudly offer the Mountain Side Café and Brown Bag Lunch Area (equipped with lockers).
-The lodge opens at 8:30am and closes at 4:30pm.
-Please note the café is not expected to open until December 26.
-Should we be able to open earlier, we will be offering limited service.
-The lounge is expected to be closed this season.
+We proudly offer a cafeteria style Café and Brown Bag Lunch Area (equipped with lockers).
+The lodge opens at 8:30am and closes at 4:00pm.
+No liquor service will be provided in the lounge this season.

 Looking for lessons?
 Visit us on the main level.
 We offer beginner lessons for new skiers and snowboarders, and advanced lessons for those of you wish to polish their skills!
-Lessons are $70 per hour for the first person and $25 for each additional person.
+Lessons are $60 per hour for the first person and $25 for each additional person.
 All lessons are private, one hour lessons for up to three people.
 If you would like a longer lesson, you will need to book an additional hour.
+Call our team at 403-893-3961 to book in for a lesson.

 Safety is our top priority.
 While we hope you never need them, our highly trained, full time patrol is there to assist visitors when needed.
 First aid is located in the lower level of the day lodge.